 Quite a few privately owned businesses and professional practices have more than one co-owner partner.
-Unplanned departure of a partner can have a major effect on the success of a business going forward.
+And unplanned departure of a partner can have a major effect on the success of a business going forward.

 To safeguard business continuity, you as business owners need to plan ahead about how to transfer business ownership interests with minimal business interruption.

-In addition, you should think about what the departing partner’s share is worth and the sources of funding for a partner buyout.
-In such situations, business valuation is a strategic management tool.
+In addition, you should think about the value of the departing partner’s share and the sources of funding for a partner buyout.
+In such situations, business valuation becomes a strategic management tool.

 What buy-sell agreements do